vigoo/destiny/journal.md

 As a next step, created a new component `destiny:user`.
 Starting with it's WIT.

 While writing the initial implementation, realized that it is going to need to call the store `initialize` so we need RPC.
+So added the dependency to the root golem.yaml.

+To implement it we need to resolve worker id from owner email and store name.
+To keep things typesafe (even though they are strings now) decided to move the `user` wit type to a common WIT file and generate the bindings in the shared `destiny_model` crate.